 - Budget £90m

-- Project Team Deborah Saunt, Tom Greenall, Matt Lambert, Isabel Moreira, Astrid Bois D'Enghien, Arnold Seligmann, Louis Hall, Daniel Boesen
+- Project Team Deborah Saunt, Tom Greenall, Isabel Moreira, Arnold Seligmann, Louis Hall, Daniel Boesen, Matt Lambert

 DSDHA have been leading the proposed refurbishment and extension of 125 Shaftesbury Avenue – a huge 1980s office building in London’s West End, in urgent need of rejuvenation.
 The scheme (which was granted planning consent in April 2017) comprises 33,000 sqm of office, retail and ancillary accommodation, including generous external terraces on multiple levels.